-After all parameters are specified, we have two contexts open: global and Dhcp4, hence we need two closing curly brackets to close them.
+After all the parameters have been specified, we have two contexts open: global and Dhcp4, hence we need two closing curly brackets to close them.
 In a real life configuration file there most likely would be additional components defined such as Logging or DhcpDdns, so the closing brace would be followed by a comma and another object definition.

-7.2.2 Lease Storage
+8.2.2 Lease Storage

-Kea Administrator Reference Manual 24 / 129 All leases issued by the server are stored in the lease database.
-Currently there are three database backends available: memfile (which is the default backend), MySQL and PostgreSQL.
+All leases issued by the server are stored in the lease database.
+Currently there are four database backends available: memfile (which is the default backend), MySQL, PostgreSQL and Cassandra.

-7.2.2.1 Memfile, Basic Storage for Leases
+8.2.2.1 Memfile - Basic Storage for Leases

 The server is able to store lease data in different repositories.
 Larger deployments may elect to store leases in a database.
-Section 7.2.2.2 describes this option.
-In typical smaller deployments though, the server will use a CSV file rather than a database to store lease information.
+Section 8.2.2.2 describes this option.
+In typical smaller deployments though, the server will store lease information in a CSV file rather than a database.
 As well as requiring less administration, an advantage of using a file for storage is that it eliminates a dependency on third-party database software.

 The configuration of the file backend (Memfile) is controlled through the Dhcp4/lease-database parameters.
 The type parameter is mandatory and it specifies which storage for leases the server should use.
 The value of "memfile" indicates that the file should be used as the storage.
-The following list presents the remaining, not mandatory parameters, which can be used to configure the Memfile backend.
+The following list gives additional, optional, parameters that can be used to configure the Memfile backend.

 - persist: controls whether the new leases and updates to existing leases are written to the file.
 It is strongly recommended that the value of this parameter is set to true at all times, during the server's normal operation.
 Not writing leases to disk will mean that if a server is restarted (e.g. after a power failure), it will not know what addresses have been assigned.
 As a result, it may hand out addresses to new clients that are already in use.
 The value of false is mostly useful for performance testing purposes.
 The default value of the persist parameter is true, which enables writing lease updates to the lease file. - name: specifies an absolute location of the lease file in which new leases and lease updates will be recorded.
-The default value for this parameter is "[kea-install-dir]/var/kea/kea-leases4.csv". - Ifc-interval: specifies the interval in seconds, at which the server (Memfile backend) will perform a lease file cleanup (LFC), which removes the redundant (historical) information from the lease file and effectively reduces the lease file size.
+The default value for this parameter is "[kea-install-dir]/var/kea/kea-leases4.csv". - lfc-interval: specifies the interval in seconds, at which the server will perform a lease file cleanup (LFC).
+This removes redundant (historical) information from the lease file and effectively reduces the lease file size.
 The cleanup process is described in more detailed fashion further in this section.
-The default value of the Ifc-interval is 0, which disables the LFC.
+The default value of the lfc-interval is 0, which disables the LFC.

-The example configuration of the Memfile backend is presented below:
+An example configuration of the Memfile backend is presented below: